petter-holmberg/cpp-ref/classes.md

 If you write the copy assignment operator, and allocate or duplicate some resource in it, you should also write a destructor that releases it.
 [Sutter05](#Sutter05) §52

+Generation of a default copy assignment operator is disabled for a class containing a const member or reference member.

 In C++11, default generation of the copy assignment operator if a user-declared copy constructor or destructor is provided has been deprecated, so declare one (using either `default` or custom implementation) to make it future-proof.
 [Meyers14](#Meyers14) §17

 In C++11, the copy assignment operator is deleted if the class declares a move constructor or move assignment operator, and must be user-declared to enable copy assignment.
 [Meyers14](#Meyers14) §17